 QUALITY PRIMARY EDUCATION

-A NATIONAL CHALLENGE Author: Errol Miller Mr. Chairman, ladies, and gentlemen, a signal honour has been bestowed upon me in the invitation to deliver the Keynote Address at this national conference.
-Given the wide array of choice of speakers that was available to the organisers, to be chosen constitutes a special privilege.
-It is therefore with […]
+A NATIONAL CHALLENGE Author: Errol Miller Mr. Chairman, ladies, and gentlemen, a signal honour has been bestowed upon me in the invitation to deliver the Keynote Address at this national conference. […]

 I am delighted to be participating in this function this afternoon.
 Three years ago it was my privilege as president of the Jamaica Teachers Association to have participated as a “mid-husband” at the birth of the idea of Teachers’ Day.
 The late Honourable Glen Owen and Miss Coleen Ho of the Jamaica Chambers of Commerce, Mr Woodburn Miller Secretary-General and myself of the JTA met to consider ways in which our organizations could take practical steps to promote wider recognition of the work and worth of teachers, promote teaching as a career among young people and inspire teachers in service to continue the arduous work and not to despair.